113ll3/Ibmclouddocscli/index.md

 ## Before you begin
 {: #idt-prereq}

-* Depending on your [{{site.data.keyword.cloud}} account type](https://{DomainName}/registration), access to certain resources might be limited or constrained.
+* Depending on your [{{site.data.keyword.cloud}} account type](/registration){: external}, access to certain resources might be limited or constrained.
 Depending on your plan limits, certain capabilities that are required by some toolchains might not be available.
 For more information, see [Setting up your IBM Cloud account](/docs/account?topic=account-account-getting-started).
 * You must use the stable channel for Docker with a minimum version of 1.13.1.
 * For Linux&trade;, install the [curl](https://curl.haxx.se/download.html){: external} command for downloading packages through the command line.
 If `curl` is already installed, the installer updates it to the latest version.
 * For Windows&trade;, some functions are not supported unless you are running Windows&trade; 10 Pro.